 All absences during a rotation must be immediately reported to and approved by your Regional Statewide Campus office.
 An absence that occurs and is not approved by the Regional Statewide Campus office is considered an unexcused absence.
 An absence from any rotation without approval will be regarded as an unexcused absence.
 Student absence from rotation without notification and approval of the Statewide Campus Regional office will result in a failing grade for the rotation.
-The student will not be permitted to participate in any future rotations until their situation has been reviewed by the WVSOM Student Promotions Committee.
+The student will not be permitted to participate in any future rotations until the WVSOM Statewide Campus Regional Assistant Dean has authorized the return to clinical rotations.